 f.
 Sledding or skiing in unsafe areas.

 g.
-Camping on campus without permission from the Student Life Office.
+Camping on campus without permission from the Office of Student Engagement.

 h.
 Class and/or lab behavior which endangers self or others.

 11. Attempted or actual theft of, damage to, and/or possession of stolen property of Luther College or property of a member of the Luther College community or other personal or public property, on or off campus.